-- Led to increased expenses for criminal justice administration,
+- Led to increased expenses for criminal justice.

 - And caused many other serious problems.

-The views of the Anti-Prohibition Congress ultimately found expression in Repeal.
+The views of the Anti-Prohibition Congress later found expression in Repeal.
 It ended National Prohibition in 1933.

 Voters rejected Prohibition by three to one.
-However, many people and groups today support neo-prohibition ideas.
-They also defend the remainders of Prohibition that still exist.
-Indeed, almost one in five adults in the U.S. today favors making it illegal for anyone to drink alcohol.
+Yet almost one in five adults in the U.S. today favors making it illegal for anyone to drink alcohol.
 Of any age.
 For any purpose.

 Yet not even Prohibition outlawed drinking.
 In fact, millions of people drank legally during Prohibition.
-Discover what Prohibition made illegal and what it didn’t.
+Learn what Prohibition made illegal and what it didn’t.
 You’ll be surprised!